 However, I do have some advice for future home owners from my short experience so far.
 Take everything with a grain (or two) of salt because I’m strange.

 Do not purchase a home strictly for financial reasons.
 Owning a home is like adding a part time job to the mix.
 Things are going to break, stuff needs to be done, and you might just have a yard to take care of as well.
 Along with that, you never know how that “investment” you made in your house is going to actually pay off.
+Also there are a lot of taxes when purchasing a home, so you should also take in count to contact the best Metric Accountants.
 There were plenty of people who got caught with their proverbial pants down with the recession, and you never know when something is going to happen.
 Real estate might be the “safest bed” for investment, but there are other things you can do with that money.

 Instead, take into considering the other benefits as well to round out your reasons.
 It IS a place to live in, after all, and you are going to be putting in some work as well so the sense of that place being “home” is quite great.
 It also connects you to the community in a way that renting cannot because it is a loud statement of “I’m planning on being here for a while, so we should really get along now.”